Showing 33 of 244 art terms

 A print that is not part of the regular numbered edition, including examples printed in advance of the edition, such as “trial proofs,” that are used to

-Any systematic, widespread dissemination or promotion of particular ideas, doctrines, practices, etc. to further one’s own cause or to damage an opposing
+Any systematic, widespread dissemination or promotion of particular ideas, doctrines, practices, etc. intended to further one’s own cause or to damage

 A preliminary model or release of a product built to test its viability, from which other versions are copied or developed.